RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	DCOM	refers	to	the	Distributed	Component Object	Model,	which	is	a	set	of	Microsoft	interfaces	and	services	that can	be	requested	by	systems	throughout	a	network.
  	B	is	incorrect	because	distributed	optimization	is	a	distractor	term	that sounds	similar	to	the	correct	answer.
  	D	is	incorrect	because	elasticity	refers	to	the	ability	of	a	cloud environment	to	resize	resources	to	meet	current	demand,	either through	increasing	or	decreasing	them;	however,	dynamic optimization	is	the	more	correct	answer	in	this	case	because	it	refers to	analysis	and	determination,	not	just	the	ability	to	adjust	resource levels.

-11. Which	TLS	protocol	handles	the	secure	communications	between	parties,specifically	the	send/receive	operations?
+### Question # 1 - 	Which	TLS	protocol	handles	the	secure	communications	between	parties,specifically	the	send/receive	operations?
 A.	Handshake
 B.	Transmission
 C.	Negotiation